melindawinter/employee-directory/README.md

 - [Github Profile](https://github.com/melindawinter)
 - melindawinter42@gmail.com
 - You can easily reach me by email or you can find me on LinkedIn here <http://www.linkedin.com/in/melinda-winter-34a25689>.

+## Credits

+I used a random user generator app found here: <https://randomuser.me/>.
+Thank you to my tutor Thor Nolan for helping me get the project set up and on its way.